Mohsem35/DBA/Database Monitoring PGWATCH2.md

 #### List of main features

-- Non-invasive setup on PostgreSQL side - **`no extensions nor superuser rights are required`** for the base functionality so that even unprivileged users like developers can get a good overview of database activities without any hassle
+- Non-invasive setup, no extensions nor superuser rights required for the base functionality
-- **`Many metric data storage options`** - _PostgreSQL_, _PostgreSQL with the compression enabled TimescaleDB extension_, _InfluxDB_, _Graphite_ or Prometheus scraping
+- Intuitive metrics presentation using the Grafana dashboarding engine with optional Alerting
+- Lots of pre-configured dashboards and metric configurations covering all Statistics Collector data
+- Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
+- _4 supported data stores for metrics storage (PostgreSQL with or without TimescaleDB, InfluxDB, Graphite, Prometheus)_
+- Multiple configuration options (YAML, PostgreSQL, ENV) supporting both "push" and "pull" models
-- Possible to monitoring all, single or a subset (list or regex) of databases of a PostgreSQL instance
+- _Possible to monitoring all or a subset of DBs of a PostgreSQL cluster_
-- Capabilities to go beyond PostgreSQL metrics gathering with built-in log parsing for error detection and **`OS level`** _metrics collection_ via **`PL/Python`** “helper” stored procedures
-- A _Ping_ mode to test connectivity to all databases under monitoring
+- Global or DB level configuration of metrics/intervals
+- Kubernetes/OpenShift ready with sample templates and a Helm chart
+- PgBouncer, Pgpool-II, AWS RDS and Patroni support
+- _Internal health-check API to monitor metrics gathering status_
+- _Security options like SSL / HTTPS for all connections and password encryption for connect strings_
+- _Very low resource requirements for the collector - 1 CPU core can handle ~3k monitored DBs at 1GB RAM usage_
+- Log parsing capabilities when deployed locally in "push" mode

 ### Components

-#### The metrics gathering daemon
+#### 1. The metrics gathering daemon

 The metrics collector, written in Go, is the only **`mandatory and most critical component`** of the whole solution.
 The main task of the pgwatch2 collector / daemon is pretty simple - _1. reading the configuration and metric defintions_, _2.fetching the metrics from the configured databases_ using the configured connection info and _3. finally storing the metrics to some other database_, or just exposing them over a port for scraping in case of Prometheus mode.

-#### Configuration store
+#### 2. Configuration store

 The configuration says **`which databases`**, **`how often`** and with **`which metrics (SQL-s queries)`** are to be gathered.
 There are 3 options to store the configuration: